dschipp/flappy_bird_clone/README.md

     poetry run python ./flappy_bird/main.py
     ```

 - Start the game with the up arrow key &uarr; or the spacebar.
-To speed up use the right arrow.
+To speed up use the right arrow &rarr;.